What is SOC 2 Compliance? A Beginner's Guide

 So, what exactly is SOC 2?
 And what does your business need to know about getting—and staying—compliant?
 We’ve compiled all of the information you need in this beginner’s guide.

-SOC 2 stands for Service Organization Control 2 and is a security framework that defines how companies should manage, process, and store customer data based on the Trust Services Categories (TSC).
+SOC 2 stands for System and Organization Controls (formerly Service Organization Controls) 2 and is a security framework that defines how companies should manage, process, and store customer data based on the Trust Services Criteria (TSC).
 There are five categories to adhere to, which we will delve deeper into later in the guide:

-SOC 2 compliance is unique to each company because it is a set of trust service categories as opposed to a prescriptive list of controls to mark off.
-Every company’s security practices will look different, meaning they can achieve SOC 2 compliance with custom policies and processes to be put into place that are relevant to your business’s operations.
+SOC 2 compliance is unique to each company because it is a set of trust principles as opposed to a prescriptive list of controls to mark off.
+Every company’s security practices will look different, meaning you can achieve SOC 2 compliance with custom policies and processes that are relevant to your business’s operations.

 Why SOC 2 Instead of 1 or 3?

-SOC 1 is focused on meeting financial standards, and SOC 3 is a high-level, public-facing report with no confidential information.
-If you’re asked for a SOC report concerning security and data, it’s safe to assume what they’re looking for is SOC 2.
+All of these reports have their place in helping others understand that your business is secure.
+However, if you’re asked for a SOC report concerning security and data, it’s safe to assume what they’re looking for is SOC 2.

 Why SOC 2 Compliance Matters

 With risks rising and awareness about data security at an all-time high, it’s no longer enough to say you have good security practices in place.
-A growing number of companies across a variety of industries are requiring that vendors prove it with a SOC 2 report.
+A growing number of companies across a variety of industries are requiring that vendors and business partners prove it with a SOC 2 report.

 If you haven’t had a prospective customer ask for a SOC 2 report yet, you might think you don’t need one.
 For startups especially, it can be tempting to delay starting the compliance process in lieu of other priorities.
 But it’s really only a matter of time—we’re hearing from new customers everyday that they’ve started the process because their sales cycle stalled without one.